CSC207-UofT/course-project-trackr/phase0/progress_report.md

 subclass (and the appropriate UI flags to create it), and, since the rest of the app only ever refers to the non-specific `Event` class, the new event type is automatically compatible.

-### Part 4: Work Distribution
+### Part 4a: Work Distribution

 Person 1: Menghao Yu

 - Implemented a `Person` class with various methods that allow the object to be edited.
 - Implemented a tentative `Database` which stores `Event` objects
-- Created a `DatabaseAccessInterface` to allow other classes to preform operations on the `Database`.
+- Created a `DatabaseAccessInterface` to allow other classes to perform operations on the `Database`.
 - Created a `DataAccess` class which provides an implementation for the `DatabaseAccessInterface`.
 - Created a `DatabaseAccessFactory` to create `DatabaseAccessInterfaces` without directly instantiating the `DataAccess` class.